What would help the global civic tech community to overcome common barriers to accessing quality information?

 Good open source code that exists might not be suitable for every country’s circumstances.

-The below possible solutions to the above challenges were identified at the Surgery.
-These, and any others they see fit, will be discussed by Action Lab members to decide if any of them can be taken forward using the funding available:
+The below possible solutions to the above challenges were identified at the Surgery – these, and others, were discussed by Action Lab members:

 You can see biographies of Action Lab #3 members here.